learn-co-students/careers-resume-technical-experience-v-000/README.md

 - [action verb] [specific technology] [action verb] [specific purpose]

 NOTE: The specific purpose component is a critical component of each bullet, especially given that each of your projects was created to serve a unique purpose and audience/end user.
 In turn, your bullets should look unique from each other.
 Even if you used similar technologies or frameworks across different projects, each project has its own features and functionalities.
 Take the opportunity to use each bullet to both own and educate the reader on the unique aspects of each project that they should know about, at a glance.
-Avoid having several bullets across various apps with vague and/or the exact same wording.
-Instead, 'paint a picture' of exactly what specific functionality a technology enables in an app, unique to that app.
+Avoid having several bullets across various projects with vague and/or the exact same wording.
+Instead, 'paint a picture' of exactly what specific functionality a technology enables in a project, unique to that project.

 Students have told us that optimizing their project bullets this way helps them feel more confident in talking about what they built and WHY they utilized certain technologies/methods...which will help you build your technical communication skills in general!

-Here is an example of a project that utilizes the concepts outlined above:
+Here is an example of a (software engineering) project that utilizes the concepts outlined above:

 - Developed a Rails API backend with endpoints for artists, venues and events.
 - Utilized Spotify and Songkick API’s to pull and parse data on upcoming concerts in NYC based on user favorites.